“Meltdown in the ER”

 “That’s right, sir.”

 The ER nurse is being patient, kind, trained in how to handle stressed family members who can’t keep it together in an emergency, which throws me into a rage.
 I’m not like that, I can handle things damn it.
-I can just see the role playing training she went through with some pre-med jerk named Tag who she was hot on who acts loony so she could pat his hand and give him a hug.
+I can just see the role playing training she went through with some pre-med jerk named Tag who was hot and who acted loony so she would pat his hand and give him a hug.
 Only Tag was never into her because she was so damn condescending that he married her roommate Celine, and they’ve got a glass house in the Palisades with three kids in private school and she alone lives in some dumpy converted garage in South Pasadena that her aunt rents her.

 “Sir?
 Your wife’s birthday?
 Or maybe her social security number?”
 The nurse smiles, she’s trying to help me.